your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 ## Combat Step by Step

 - **1. Determine surprise.** The GM determines whether anyone involved in the combat encounter is surprised.
 - **2. Establish positions.** The GM decides where all the characters and monsters are located.
-Given the adventurers' marching order or their stated positions in the room or other location, the GM figures out where the adversaries are—how far away and in what direction.
+Given the adventurers' marching order or their stated positions in the room or other location, the GM figures out where the adversaries are — how far away and in what direction.
 - **3. Roll initiative.** Everyone involved in the combat encounter rolls initiative, determining the order of combatants' turns.
 - **4. Take turns.** Each participant in the battle takes a turn in initiative order.
 - **5. Begin the next round.** When everyone involved in the combat has had a turn, the round ends.
 Repeat step 4 until the fighting stops.